MichaelsPlayground/MifareDesfireEv3ExamplesTapLinx/readme.md

-# Mifare DESFire EV examples using TapLinx library
+# Mifare DESFire EV3 examples using TapLinx library

 This application is using the **TapLinx library from NXP** to get access to a **Mifare DESFire EV3** tag.